-How Rosé Wine has rebranded over the years
+How Rosé wine has rebranded over the years

-Once stereotype as a wine associated with bad taste, rosé wine is moving upmarket.
+Rosé wine is no longer stereotyped as a wine associated with bad taste.
+In fact, rosé wine is moving upmarket.
 Here’s a closer look into the movement.

 One out of every ten bottles consumed in the world is a rosé, according to the latest World Rosé Observatory published in 2021.
 Once stereotyped as a wine associated with bad taste, rosé has moved upmarket to become a third type of wine in its own right, and one that is not only suitable for aperitif time.
 Serious efforts on the elaboration of various rosé wines as well as on the image of rosé continue to be made, in order to meet consumer expectations and elevate the product.